6 Ways Mold Toxicity Affects Your Health

 Mold Health Impact 6: Bipolar and Schizophrenic Tendencies

 Glutamate is an amino acid found throughout every part of the body.
 In the nervous system, however, glutamate is used as a neurotransmitter.
 When patients are exposed to extreme levels of mold toxins, glutamate levels rise dramatically, causing patients to exhibit bipolar and schizophrenic tendencies.
-The sad reality is that most psychiatrists will not link their behavior to a mold toxicity issue; leaving thousands of patients misdiagnosed.
+Sadly, most psychiatrists will not link their behavior to a mold toxicity issue, leaving thousands of patients misdiagnosed.

-In fact, if a patient whose bipolar tendencies are a result of mold toxicity is prescribed bipolar medication, the result won’t be a normalization of mood.
+If a patient whose bipolar tendencies result from mold toxicity is prescribed bipolar medication, the result won’t be a normalization of mood.
 Instead, it will result in a feeling of emotional numbness or detachment.
 Fortunately, when Dr. Sponaugle identifies mold toxicity in a patient who exhibits bipolar tendencies, he can utilize intravenous toxin removal to help resolve these symptoms.

 The most important thing to remember is that there is always hope.
-Not every patient is the same, but at Sponaugle Wellness Institute patients are provided with the very best opportunity to regain their health.
+Not every patient is the same, but at Sponaugle Wellness Institute, patients are given the best opportunity to regain their health.

 Scroll to Top